Home > Mac Data Recovery Tips

 Step 1: Recover lost data from the unmountable SD card

-It can recover lost data like videos, images, audios, photos, Word documents, archive files, and email files from unmountable SD memory cards, including SDXC, SDHC, and SD cards that are used in digital cameras, android phones, and computers.
+It can recover lost data like videos, images, audio, photos, Word documents, archive files, and email files from unmountable SD memory cards, including SDXC, SDHC, and SD cards that are used in digital cameras, android phones, and computers.
 You can recover files from SD memory cards formatted with APFS, HFS+, HFS+, exFAT, and FAT32.

-So, try this SD card recovery software on macOS 13 Ventura/12 Monterey/macOS 11 Big Sur/Catalina 10.15/Mojave 10.14/High Sierra 10.13/Sierra 10.12/10.11.
-It works fine on M2, M1, M1 Pro, and M1 Max Mac.
+So, just try this SD card recovery software on macOS 15 Sequoia/macOS 14 Sonoma/macOS 13 Ventura/12 Monterey/macOS 11 Big Sur/Catalina 10.15/Mojave 10.14/High Sierra 10.13/Sierra 10.12/10.11 with ease.
+It also works fine on M3, M2, M1, M1 Pro, and M1 Max Mac.

 This video will guide you on how to recover data from an unmountable SD card on Mac: